-The result of our failure to keep the standards and demands of the law is fear, shame, guilt, condemnation and death.
-Therefore, anyone who is still living under the law is under curse, condemnation and death (Gal.
+The result of our failure to keep the standards and demands of the law is fear, shame, guilt, condemnation, and death.
+Therefore, anyone living under the law is under curse, condemnation, and death (Gal.
 3:10).

-Rather, the law was simply given to show you God’s moral values and standards of holiness that you can never attain in your own strength no matter how hard you strive or try, so as to humble you, stop your mouth and make you guilty before God and then make you cry out for mercy and put your whole trust in the Saviour, Jesus Christ.
+Instead, the law was simply given to show you God’s moral values and standards of holiness that you can never attain in your strength no matter how hard you strive or try, to humble you, stop your mouth and make you guilty before God and then make you cry out for mercy and put your whole trust in the Saviour, Jesus Christ.

 19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.